 Drop batter by scant 1/4 cupfuls (an ice cream scooper works great for evenly shaped cookies), 3 inches apart (6 should fit on each sheet) onto on of the prepared baking sheets.
 Bake 15 minutes, until the edges are lightly golden.
 Let cookies rest of the pan for 2 minutes, then transfer to a wire rack, and cool completely.
 Save the pan lined with the cookie baking sheet—you’ll be using it to decorate the cookies.

 To make the vanilla icing, add 1 1/4 cups (160 grams) Confectioner’s sugar to a medium bowl, and whisk to remove any lumps.
-Pour in 1 teaspoon of corn syrup and 1 tablespoon of water.
+Pour in 1 teaspoon of corn syrup, 1 teaspoon melted butter and 1 tablespoon of water.
 Whisk, adding more water one drop at a time, until it forms a smooth, but still somewhat thick, icing.
 You may need as much as a full teaspoon more; it depends on the humidity.
 Better to start off with less water, as you can always add more, but can’t take it away.

 To make the chocolate icing, add the remaining cup (128 grams) of Confectioner’s sugar and the cocoa to a clean small bowl.
 Whisk to combine, and remove any lumps.
-Add remaining teaspoon of corn syrup, 1 tablespoon of water, and vanilla extract, and whisk until it forms a smooth, but still somewhat thick, spreadable icing.
+Add remaining teaspoon of corn syrup and melted butter, 1 tablespoon of water, and vanilla extract, and whisk until it forms a smooth, but still somewhat thick, spreadable icing.
 As with the vanilla icing, add more water, one drop at a time, if needed, to get the proper consistency.

 To frost the cookies, place the wire rack with the cookies over the parchment lined backing sheet.
 The chocolate icing in a pastry bag fitted with a small round tip (you can use a disposable freezer bag for this, too.
 Just snip off one corner to pipe out the icing).
 Place a dollop of vanilla icing on the flat side of each cookie.
 Use an offset spatula or the back of a spoon to spread it to the edges.
 Using the pastry bag, pipe a chocolate swirl on top of the vanilla icing.